juanlla/juanlla.github.io/_pages/about.md

 I am a PhD candidate in Economics at the Institute for International Economic Studies (IIES), Stockholm University.
 In Spring 2025, I was a Visiting Research Fellow in the Economics Department at Harvard University.

-My research focuses on *macroeconomics*, with a particular emphasis on how *micro-heterogeneity* shapes aggregate outcomes.
+My research focuses on macroeconomics, with a particular emphasis on how micro-heterogeneity shapes aggregate outcomes.
 In my current work, I combine theory, micro-data, and quantitative methods to study how firm-level shocks and market structure influence productivity growth.

 **I am on the 2025/26 Academic Job Market**.